opencv/opencv/android/android-jni/README.txt

 With cdt installed in eclipse, you may also "convert to C++ project" once you have opened this as an android project.
 Select makefile project->toolchain other to do this.

+Eclipse tip of the day:
+You may get build warnings when linking to the project, complainging about duplicate something or other in you .svn directories.
+Right click project->settings->java build path->source->excude paths->add .svn/ and **/.svn/ should do it ;)